Feds sow confusion over medical marijuana

 The Medical Cannabis Industry Alliance, an umbrella group for manufacturers in New York, said Congress should act to clear the waters.

 “We fought like animals to get this passed.
 We changed their minds.
-We did it,” Miller said about the yearslong effort to legalized medical marijuana in New York.
-The idea of rollback, she said is “very scary.
+We did it,” Miller said about the yearslong effort to legalize medical marijuana in New York.
+The idea of a rollback, she said is “very scary.
 Very disturbing.”